Thank you for your Feedback

 Six community projects

-The Draft 2025-26 Annual Business Plan includes six proposed community projects.
-As these projects provide new levels of community service, a 0.15% rate increase would be required to fund all six projects.
+The 2025-26 Annual Business Plan includes six community projects.
+As these projects provide new levels of community service, a 0.15% rate increase is required to fund all six projects.

-Click the + buttons below to find out about each proposed project.
+Click the + buttons below to find out about each project.

 This project will improve pedestrian safety when crossing the road and improve bus stop disability access.
 It includes the installation of two mid-road pedestrian refuges and upgrading bus stop 19 on Adelphi Terrace Glenelg North.
 Pedestrian refuge islands typically provide a traffic calming effect, as vehicles must deviate around the islands, further enhancing community safety.